Table of Contents

 Pool lanes are kept for high occupancy vehicles during peak hours.
 Freeways generally come with ‘exit only’ lanes, where all traffic on the inside lane must leave the freeway they are often unmarked, and you may find yourself leaving the freeway without noticing it so better be careful.

 The nodal agency of the UK government “Highway England” has rolled out the motorway improvement programme by converting existing motorways to Smart Motorways.
 A smart motorway is a motorway that uses the latest traffic management and operation techniques to increase the motorway capacity and reduce congestion, particularly during peak hours.

 The key features of a smart motorway are converting the hard shoulder to a running lane, converting the wide central median narrow concrete central median and controlling the speed limits of all lanes by using real-time variable speed limit signs.
 The key benefit of the smart motorway is that the whole conversion stays within Highway England’s “Right of Way” means within the motorway land boundary.

 So statutory procedure is much simpler than creating an entirely new motorway.
-Now you may have a question that if the hard shoulder is changed to a running lane, where the vehicle will stop in case of an emergency.
+Now you may have a question if the hard shoulder is changed to a running lane, where the vehicle will stop in case of an emergency.
 So, don’t worry, it has been taken care of too.
 In case of emergency, an ERA (Emergency Refuge Area) is introduced at a very frequent interval.

-These ERAs are painted very prominent orange colour and come with SOS facilities.
+These ERAs are painted a very prominent orange colour and come with SOS facilities.
 Advance information signs are placed to inform drivers that an ERA is 100m away or 200m away or 500m away so that the drivers can plan to stop there in case of an emergency.

-The smart motorways are almost 200% captured by the advanced CCTV cameras so the control centre gets information within a few seconds and act accordingly if there is any accident or an emergency.
+The smart motorways are almost 200% captured by the advanced CCTV cameras so the control centre gets information within a few seconds and acts accordingly if there is any accident or an emergency.
 VMS signs are activated and “Red X” signs are activated for a few kilometres to stop the vehicles using a lane.